Short on time? Here are the highlights:

 Welcome to the mysterious – not to mention complex and highly regulated – world of moving money from one country to another.
 This is where retail banking and high finance collides, and where banks, along with a number of invisible money movers, have been quietly making big profits for years.

 “The biggest players in international funds transfers are still the banks.
 In fact, historically they’ve been the only players that do it.
-People like ourselves are coming in and trying to disrupt that,” says StudyPay’s Head of Strategic Solutions Danny May.
+People like ourselves are coming in and trying to disrupt that,” says Danny May of Trustly, a payment service for European clients offered by Flywire.

 Here is what that disruption looks like for our German student who opts to send money to the US via a payment service provider.
 First, the student gets access to an online payment gateway that allows them to transfer funds locally and in their home currency.
 International transfer fees are eliminated as a result, or at least greatly reduced.